Change is tough. We can help.

-YMCA Diabetes Prevention is based on the landmark Diabetes Prevention Program funded by the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC), which showed that by eating healthier, increasing physical activity and losing a small amount of weight, a person with pre-diabetes can prevent or delay the onset of type 2 diabetes by up to 71%.
+The YMCA's Diabetes Prevention Program is based on the landmark Diabetes Prevention study, funded by the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC), which showed that by eating healthier, engaging in moderate physical activity and losing just 7% of your body weight, a person with pre-diabetes can prevent or delay the onset of type 2 diabetes by up to 71%.
 That's only 14 pounds for a 200-pound adult.

 In a small group setting a trained lifestyle coach will help you build healthy lifestyle habits by introducing new options for healthy eating, physical activity and other healthy lifestyle changes.

 All sessions are one-hour in length.
 The program begins with 16 consecutive weekly sessions, transitioning to three sessions every other week, then one session each month for 6 additional months to cement the positive changes to your new healthy lifestyle.

 Topics covered include nutrition, getting started with physical activity, overcoming stress, staying motivated, and more.

 - Gradually increase moderate physical activity to at least 150 minutes per week

 There are two ways to qualify.
 Either your doctor can perform a simple evaluation or you can take a very short, 9 question risk analysis to see if you are at risk and qualify for the program.